reinert/requestor/README.md

 interface Store {

     // Queries an object associated with the given key.
+    // If no data is found in the local store, the upstream stores are queried.
     <T> T retrieve(String key);

     // Saves the value into the store associating with the key.
-    // Returns the same store to enable save chaining.
+    // Returns the same store to enable method chaining.
+    // Fires the onSaved event.
     Store save(String key, Object value);

-    // Saves the value associating with the key in a upstream store according to the specified level.
+    // Saves the value associating with the key in an upstream store according to the specified level.
     // To persist in the immediate parent store, set the level param to Level.PARENT.
-    // To persist in the root store, set the level param to Level.ROOT.
+    // To persist in the root upstream store, set the level param to Level.ROOT.
-    // Returns the same store to enable save chaining.
     Store save(String key, Object value, Level level);

+    // Saves data into the store with a time-to-live (TTL) period in milliseconds.
+    // After the TTL expires, the data is deleted and the onExpired event is fired.
+    // Since the data is removed, the onRemoved event is also fired.
+    Store save(String key, Object value, long ttlMillis);

+    // Saves data with a time-to-live (TTL) period into an upstream store.
+    Store save(String key, Object value, long ttlMillis, Level level);

-    // Checks if there's an object associated with the given key. boolean exists(String key);
+    // Checks if there's an object associated with the given key.
+    // If no data is found in the local store, the upstream stores are queried. boolean exists(String key);

-    // Checks if there's an object associated with the given key and if it's equals to the given value. boolean exists(String key, Object value);
+    // Checks if there's an object associated with the given key and if it's equals to the given value.
+    // If no data is found in the local store, the upstream stores are queried. boolean exists(String key, Object value);

-    // Removes the object associated with this key if it owns such record. boolean remove(String key);
+    // Deletes the object associated with this key if it owns such record.
+    // This method affects only the local store.
+(It's never delegated to the upstream stores)
+    // Fires the onRemoved event.
+    boolean remove(String key);

     // Clears all data owned by this Store. void clear();

+    // Registers a handler to be executed AFTER a new data is SAVED into the local store.
+    Store onSaved(String key, Handler handler);

+    // Registers a handler to be executed AFTER a new data is REMOVED from the local store.
+    Store onRemoved(String key, Handler handler);

+    // Registers a handler to be executed AFTER the data TTL EXPIRES.
+    Store onExpired(String key, Handler handler);
 }
 ```

+In summary:
+* A `Session` ***is*** a store (extends the `Store` interface) with no stores attached to it (i.e. a **Root Store**).
+* A `Service` ***is*** a store derived from another store (specifically a `Session`).
+Hence, it is a **Leaf Store** with a **Session** as it's parent (and root) store.
+* A `Request` (and it's respective `Response`) ***is*** a **Leaf Store** derived either from a `Session` or a `Service`.
+  * If a **Request** is created from a **Session** directly, then the **Session** is its **PARENT and ROOT** store.
+  * If a **Request** is created from a **Service** instead, then
+    * the **Service** is its **PARENT** store and
+    * the **Session** is its **ROOT** store.

 ### Session Store